 Financing and Privately Paying for Rehab

-Private payments are accepted at The Recovery Village Palm Beach.
+Private payments are accepted at The Recovery Village Palm Beach at Baptist Health.
 Cost-effective treatment plans are available for self-pay clients.

 Although rehab pays for itself in the long-term, the upfront costs can be daunting for some.
 An ideal situation is to pay the full cost of rehab in advance or throughout your treatment, but this may not be feasible for everyone.